ohmyzsh/ohmyzsh/plugins/dotnet/README.md

 # .NET Core CLI plugin

-This plugin provides completion for [.NET Core CLI](https://dotnet.microsoft.com/).
+This plugin provides completion and useful aliases for [.NET Core CLI](https://dotnet.microsoft.com/).

 To use it, add `dotnet` to the plugins array in your zshrc file.